EduardGomezEscandell/Text-Compression-Huffman/README.md

 This is preformed twice, for the filename and for the data.
 Therefore the resulting binary contains

 `<tree> <original filename> \EOT <contents> \EOT <trailing bits>`

+## Potential improvements
+Some possible features would be:
+- Encoding/decoding multiple files with the same tree.
+- Building a tree based on a snippet of text instead of the whole file.
+- Restricting the character set to that of the file so as to make the tree smaller and therefore more efficient.

 ## Disclaimer
 This code is for recreational purposes so by no means should you use it for any sensitive purpose.
 There is no garantee against data loss or any other such issue.